maxxiimo/the-front-end-manifesto/mobile-foundation.md

 #### Our Solution

 There are a number of different solutions you can use.
 Take a look at the [Mobile Solutions Roundup][Mobile Roundup] in the Appendix to get an idea of what's out there.
 We're going to use Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.
-To begin add the following two gems to your Gemfile and then bundle install:
+To begin add the following gem to your Gemfile and then bundle install:

         gem 'mobylette'
-        gem 'jquery_mobile_rails'

 Add the following line to application_controller.rb:

     include Mobylette::RespondToMobileRequests
+    mobylette_config do |config|
+      config[:skip_xhr_requests] = false
+    end

 Copy all the files located [here][base-mobile] and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.